-The Company distributes steel pipe, through its subsidiary BSC, to the oil and gas, industrial, commercial, mining and mechanical industries in Canada and the United States.
-BSC sells various diameters of carbon steel seamless and welded steel pipe.
-BSC's superior vendor relationships and flexibility to meet changing customer product requirements have enabled the Company to offer a diverse product base.
+The Company distributes steel pipe, through its subsidiary BSC, primarily to the oil and gas industry in Canada.
+BSC mainly sells various diameters of carbon steel seamless and carries a lesser amount of welded steel pipe inventory.
+BSC's strong international vendor relationships and flexibility to meet changing customer product requirements have enabled the Company to offer a diverse product base on a timely basis.

-The steel products division is organized around sales, which includes technical product knowledge and inside sales functions whereby customers can phone, fax or email orders.
+The steel pipe divisions are organized around sales, which includes technical product knowledge and inside sales functions whereby customers can phone, fax or email orders.
 Lead times to fill orders can vary between a few hours to several weeks or even months.
 The steel pipe division prides itself on superior customer service.
 Sales personnel are based out of Edmonton, Alberta to service Western Canada, led by senior sales representatives with over 40 years sales experience in the steel products market.
 In addition, the Company has contracted independent sales agents in the US to service key regions which provides access to new clients through long standing relationships and are commission based so no additional fixed overhead is required.